Marcusk19/Marcusk19.github.io/content/about.md

 I also work at VMware as a co-op intern on the support team for their Tanzu platform.

-This website serves as a place where I can document some of the projects I have worked on.
+This website serves as a place where I can document some of the projects I have worked on :smile:

+{{<profile>}}